zackarno/ssd_aok/README.md

 ```

 Once aggregation is completed it should be written to csv.
 This csv can
-be binded to the long term data using the long term data aggreation
+be binded to the long term data using the long term data aggregation
 script.
 The long term data is the input for the Tableau workbook.

 ``` r